top of page

 Teachings of Bhagwan Mahavira 6

 Bhagwan Mahavira taught that every action (karma), whether physical, verbal, or mental, has consequences.
-Good actions lead to positive results and positive karmic accumulation, while harmful actions have negative results and negative karmic accumulation.
+Good actions lead to good results, while bad actions have bad results.

 Teachings of Bhagwan Mahavira 7